Raymond Leo Burke: College of Cardinals

-On November 20, 2010, Pope Benedict XVI made Burke Cardinal-Deacon of Sant'Agata dei Goti, the fifth Archbishop of St. Louis to become a member of the College of Cardinals.
-On February 5, 2011, the memorial of Saint Agatha, Burke took canonical possession of his titular church in Rome.
+On November 20, 2010, Benedict XVI made Burke cardinal-deacon of the Sant'Agata dei Goti Church in Rome.
+He became the fifth archbishop of St. Louis to become a cardinal.
+On February 5, 2011, Burke took canonical possession of Sant'Agata dei Goti.

-In October 2012, Burke was appointed the President of the Commission for Controversies at the 13th Ordinary General Assembly of the Synod of Bishops.

-Burke was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.
+In October 2012, Burke was appointed as president of the Commission for Controversies at the 13th Ordinary General Assembly of the Synod of Bishops in Rome.
+Burke was a cardinal elector who participated in the 2013 papal conclave that elected Pope Francis.

-On December 16, 2013, Pope Francis made extensive changes to the Congregation for Bishops, the influential Vatican department that oversees the selection and assignment of bishops, and Burke was not reappointed a member.
+On December 16, 2013, Francis made extensive changes to the Congregation for Bishops, the influential Vatican department that oversees the selection and assignment of bishops; he did not reappoint Burke as a member.
 Some speculated this reflected the fact that Burke takes "a more aggressive line than the pope on the Western culture wars".
-According to Archbishop and former apostolic nuncio to the United States Carlo Maria Viganò, Burke's removal happened due to the influence of Cardinal Theodore McCarrick, Archbishop Emeritus of Washington, but Viganò's interpretation has not been independently verified.
+According to Archbishop Carlo Maria Viganò, Burke's removal happened due to the influence of Cardinal Theodore McCarrick, but this claim has not been independently verified.

-After ten years at the rank of cardinal deacon, Burke exercised his option to assume the rank of cardinal priest, which Pope Francis confirmed on May 3, 2021.
+After ten years as cardinal deacon, Burke exercised his option to assume the rank of cardinal priest; Francis confirmed it on May 3, 2021.
+In November 2023, Francis reportedly evicted Burke from his subsidized apartment at the Vatican and terminated his salary as a retired cardinal.
+Burke was once again a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

+Apostolic Signatura

+In July 2006, Benedict XVI appointed Burke a member of the Supreme Tribunal of the Apostolic Signatura, the highest court in the Catholic Church.
+In June 2008, Benedict XVI appointed Burke as prefect of the same body.